CALL US 24/7

 • Theft – Class A Misdemeanor

-This includes cases where the stolen item's value lies between $500 and $1,500.
+This includes cases where the value of the stolen item ranges between $500 and $1,500.

 • Theft – State Jail Felony